EGI-Federation/documentation/content/en/users/compute/cloud-compute/auth/_index.md

 `ssh-oidc` does not require specific clients per se.
 OIDC Access-Tokens may simply be passed, when ssh prompts for the "Access Token".
-Unfortunately, the most-popular ssh-client does not support access-tokens which are longer than 1024 byte _and_ EGI uses tokens that are typically longer than 1024 byte.
+Unfortunately, the most-popular ssh-client does not support access-tokens which are longer than 1024 bytes _and_ EGI uses tokens that are typically longer than 1024 byte.

 Hence, we suggest using [mccli](https://mccli.readthedocs.org) (`pip